aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/working-with-drawing-objects/get-a-particular-drawing-object/_index.md

 *{index}* is the index of the specific drawing object.

-[Swagger UI](https://apireference.aspose.cloud/words/#/DrawingObjects/GetDocumentDrawingObjectByIndex) lets you call this REST API directly from the browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/DrawingObjects/GetDocumentDrawingObjectByIndex) lets you call this REST API directly from a browser.

 ## cURL Example